 Scirotto did not directly respond when asked whether he would give up officiating if homicides climbed back up.
 He said that if the city had not created a responsible approach to gun violence, he would “have never considered refereeing because I would have been failing at my job.”

-But Scirotto said that even as was being hired, he and Gainey discussed how “if we were safer, if we had met objectives toward hiring, if we had engaged community policing in a real, responsible way, that we would revisit what officiating looked like.
+But Scirotto said that even as he was being hired, he and Gainey discussed how “if we were safer, if we had met objectives toward hiring, if we had engaged community policing in a real, responsible way, that we would revisit what officiating looked like.

 “This bureau, this city, I owe them all of my focus and attention,” he added.
 “At that time, they got all of my focus and attention.
 They still get all of my focus and attention.
 We're just in a very different place in 2024 than we were in May of 2023.”

 In a statement last week, Gainey said Scirotto “approached us about possibly needing to step down from his role” in order to referee part-time.
-On Wednesday, Scirotto clarified that he did not give the mayor an ultimatum, but that the two “talked about, could I competently and confidently do both?
+On Wednesday, Scirotto said that he did not give the mayor an ultimatum, but that the two “talked about, could I competently and confidently do both?
 And we agreed that I could,” he said.

 “It was a conversation that, if I was or would be a distraction to the bureau, if I couldn't perform in the manner in which we both expect for the bureau, then it would be best for me to walk away. … I would have retired if we couldn't agree that I was capable and competent to do both.”